Stylish papier-mâché snuff box from the 19th century

 Description

 French papier-mâché snuffbox, painted in 1800.
-An antique round box featuring a beautiful painting on the lid depicting a mountain landscape with figures and herds crossing a river, a dove flying in the sky, and a shepherd in the foreground standing with a staff in one hand and a bird in the other, watching over a seated woman who, in the shade of foliage, intends to breastfeed two children.
+An antique round box with a beautiful painting on the lid depicting a mountain landscape with figures and herds crossing a river, a dove flying in the sky, and a shepherd in the foreground standing with a staff in one hand and a bird in the other, watching over a seated woman who, in the shade of foliage, intends to breastfeed two children.

 On the black background of this snuffbox, the initials V E S are painted in gold.